-Today, she is a young civil rights activist, and co-founder of Black Lives Matter, which became a worldwide movement four years ago after the hashtag #BlackLivesMatter went viral following countless shootings of young black teens including Trayvon Martin Michael Brown.
+Today, she is a young civil rights activist, and co-founder of Black Lives Matter, which first became a worldwide movement after the hashtag #BlackLivesMatter went viral following countless shootings of young black teens including Trayvon Martin Michael Brown.

 “Before BLM there was a dormancy in our black freedom movement,” Cullors said in an interview with the Guardian.
 “Obviously many of us were doing work, but we’ve been able to reignite a whole entire new generation, not just inside the US but across the globe, centering black people and centering the fight against white supremacy.”